 Courtney gives that perfect mix of the woman and man who have been burned before, yet it’s clear they both still want to find love.
 This book was a quick read, something I could relax with, and I appreciated that.
 The familiar formula of the romance novel allowed me to sink easily into the drama when it arose.
-This book was cute, with a little southern flare and it helped take my mind of my impending winter depression.
+This book was cute, with a little southern flare and it helped take my mind off my impending winter depression.

 What I didn’t like:

 There was a lot of telling in this book and I could have used more showing.
-As a reader I was often told how a character felt, and it was often accompanied by a phrase like “hollow eyes” in an attempt to convey an expression – one which I really couldn’t picture.
+As a reader, I was often told how a character felt, and it was accompanied by a phrase like “hollow eyes” in an attempt to convey an expression – one which I really couldn’t picture.
 One thing I could picture was what the characters looked like, and wore for each day.
 This didn’t seem to be a fashion-based romance, yet I felt like I spent a lot of time reading about what Rylan and Kade were wearing.
 Speaking of Rylan, I kept calling her Ryan!
 That’s more my fault than anything, but I could not, for the life of me, remember to pronounce that “L.” Rylan also suffers from the always-cliché “clumsy girl” syndrome, despite being a very skilled dancer.
 Too many lead females suffer from this trope simply so they can sometimes literally fall into the arms of their man, or get injured so they can be cared for.

 This book was very middle of the road for me – it wasn’t bad, but I didn’t love it either.
 My real issue was that I wanted more.
 I wanted more depth from the characters, I wanted more action, I wanted more romance!
-There were a few scenes where things started to heat up, but honestly I could have used a lot more of that.
+There were a few scenes where things started to heat up, but honestly, I could have used a lot more of that.
 I’m not saying the book should have been an erotic novel or anything, but Kade was described as a very sexy man, and I expected more from his intimate scenes with Rylan.

-If you’re really into romance, this book may be the one for you, but for me it just wasn’t developed enough.
+If you’re really into romance, this book may be the one for you, but for me, it just wasn’t developed enough.